 The Empire State was far from the first market to launch after the Supreme Court decision paved the way in 2018.
-But in less than one month, it was by far the largest mobile sports betting market in the United States.
+But in less than one month, the NY online sports betting market was by far the largest in the United States.

 “We knew we would be a huge market, but this surpassed everything we expected.
 We broke records from the start, and now we’re the No. 1 market with just nine sportsbooks,” NY Senator Joseph Addabbo, Jr., told New York Sports Day.

 As we pass the one-year mark, we’re looking back on a year of record-breaking revenue and looking forward to what might happen in the next year for New York gaming.

 New York vaulted past the $15 billion mark in betting handle in the early days of December.
 By the end of the year, the number of total dollars wagered in the state had surpassed $15.8 billion.
 Gross gaming revenue topped $1.3 billion, which showered nearly $680 million in tax revenue onto the state.